ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 * You can pause or resume the scan at any time by pressing the pause/play button in the software, on your phone, on the scanner, or on the wifi handle.
 * In the software the green areas are where the scanner was able to get a lot of information, the red areas are where it has not enough information about the object.
 You want as much green as possible.

-5. When you have scanned the areas needed and you have a nice green representation of it in the software, press the red ◼ button to end the scan.
+**5.** When you have scanned the areas needed and you have a nice green representation of it in the software, press the red square button to end the scan.

    If you would like to take another scan, hit the + button near the top left of the screen (shown below.)